zeke-code/recipy/README.md

 - Ezechiele Spina - [zeke-code](https://github.com/zeke-code)

-This project was created as an assignment for the Engineering Of Web Systems course of the Technologies of Informatics System department of the University of Bologna.
+This project was created as an assignment for the Engineering Of Web Systems course of the Computer Systems Technologies department of the University of Bologna.